 If the image looks blurry, move the slider to the left to reduce the amount of blur in the scene and increase the bandwidth used.

-By default, the slider is set to the middle, which is 50.
+By default, the slider is set to the middle, which is 50; on PTZ cameras, the default value is set to 80.